Gender Bender (The X-Files): Plot

 In a dance club, a young man is taken by a young woman, Marty (Kate Twa), for casual sex.
 The man dies afterwards, and Marty leaves the room as a man (Peter Stebbings).
 FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) are called to the scene; Mulder believes that the man's death was caused by a fatal dose of pheromones.
-There is also ambiguity in similar murders as to the gender of the killer.
-Evidence from the crime scene leads the duo to an Amish-like community in Massachusetts, which Mulder calls the Kindred.
+There is also ambiguity in similar murders as to the sex of the killer.
+Evidence from the crime scene leads the duo to an Amish-like community in Massachusetts called the Kindred.

 Mulder approaches some of the Kindred, only to be shunned.
 Meanwhile, Scully befriends a member, Brother Andrew (Brent Hinkley), who is reluctant to talk.
 While shaking hands with him, Scully appears entranced, not coming to until Mulder catches her attention.
 The agents visit the Kindred's remote community, where they are asked to surrender their guns before entering.
 Mulder and Scully are invited to dinner.
 When the Kindred refuse to allow Scully to treat Brother Aaron, a sick participant at the table, Brother Andrew states that the Kindred take care of their own.
 Meanwhile, in another nightclub, a man convinces a girl to dance with him by touching her hand.